veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 The VideoTagHeader has been extended to define additional video codecs, multitrack capabilities, signaling support, and additional miscellaneous enhancements, while ensuring backward compatibility.
 This extension is termed the ExVideoTagHeader and is designed to be future-proof, allowing for the definition of additional video codecs, features, and corresponding signaling. \
 &nbsp; \
 During the parsing process, the logic MUST handle unexpected or unknown elements gracefully.
-Specifically, if any critical signaling or flags (e.g., VideoFrameType, VideoPacketType, or VideoFourCc) are not recognized, the system MUST fail in a controlled and predictable manner. \
+Specifically, if any critical signaling or flags (e.g., VideoFrameType, VideoPacketType, or VideoFourCc) are not recognized, the system MUST fail in a controlled and predictable manner.

-&nbsp; \
-IMPORTANT: A single video message for a unique timestamp may include a batch of VideoPacketType values (e.g., multiple TrackId values, Metadata values).
-When parsing a video message, the bitstream MUST be processed completely to ensure all payload data has been handled. \
+>IMPORTANT: A single video message for a unique timestamp may include a batch of VideoPacketType values (e.g., multiple TrackId values, Metadata values).
+When parsing a video message, the bitstream MUST be processed completely to ensure all payload data has been handled.
-&nbsp; \

 Table: Extended VideoTagHeader

 ```txt